Pain · Mittelstand

 Sequence

 The distribution agreement does not get renegotiated.
-The manufacturer's US-facing surface gets built.
+The manufacturer's US website, deck, and sales material gets built.
 The distributor keeps running the logistics work they were good at.
-Two counterparties, one commercial frame.
+Two counterparties, one sales story.

 1